-- 1. Loans and receivables: financial assets arising on the rendering of services in the course of the Company's trade operations, or those that are neither equity instruments nor derivatives, not arising on trade transactions, with fixed or determinable payments, and which are not traded in an active market.
-Specifically, this category includes long-term quarantees given, the amounts of which are recognised under "Non-current investments" in the balance sheet (Note 7), the reverse repurchase agreements in which the Company invests its surplus cash, recognised under "Cash and cash equivalents" (Note 10), the balances included in "Trade and other receivables" (Notes 13, 14, 16 and 17) and "Current investments" (Note 8), the reverse repurchase agreements, deposits given and, as appropriate, other cash equivalents in which the Company invests the funds temporarily obtained as a result of transactions involving the margin deposits that the Company's members are required to make to guarantee the open positions held in the market (see 4.4.2 of this Note), recognised under "Current investments from transactions - Collateral posted by participants" (Note 8) and debit balances for settlement, recognised under "Current investments from transactions - Debit balances for settlement" (Note 8) which includes outstanding balances receivable (for next day settlement) on the daily settlement of losses and gains of futures and daily option trades, presented at the position held by each member (sections 4.4.2 and 4.4.4 of this Note) and the cash debit balances for settlement posted in "Current investments from transactions - Cash receivables for settlement" (Note 8), which includes the Company's collection right for the financing provided to the system for the cash differences of the failed instructions pending settlement in which the Company is involved. - 2.
-Financial assets held for trading: includes all positions in derivative instruments (options), equity instruments and fixed income securities (BME Clearing Repo transactions) for which the Company acts as central counterparty clearing house (CCP) and that are recognised under "Current investments from transactions" Financial instruments in CCP" (Note 8).
-The positions held in these financial assets are matched by equivalent positions in financial liabilities (sales of derivative instruments, equity securities and fixed income securities) (sections 4.4.2 and 4.4.5 of this Note).
+- 1. Financial assets at amortised cost: financial assets arising on the rendering of services in the course of the Company's trade operations, or those that are neither equity instruments nor derivatives, not arising on trade transactions, with fixed or determinable payments, and which are not traded in an active market.
+Specifically, this category includes long-term guarantees given, the amounts of which are recognised under "Non-current investments" in the balance sheet (Note 7), the reverse repurchase agreements in which the Company invests its surplus cash, recognised under "Cash and cash equivalents" (Note 10), the balances included in "Trade and other receivables" (Notes 13, 14, 16 and 17), "Current investments in Group companies and associates" (Notes 13 and 17) and "Current investments" (Note 8), the reverse repurchase agreements, deposits given and, as appropriate, other cash equivalents in which the Company invests the funds temporarily obtained as a result of transactions involving the margin deposits that the Company's members are required to make to guarantee the open positions held in the market (see 4.4.2 of this Note), recognised under "Current investments from transactions - Collateral posted by participants" (Note 8) and debit balances for settlement, recognised under "Current investments from transactions - Debit balances for settlement" (Note 8) which includes outstanding balances receivable (for next day settlement) on the daily settlement of losses and gains of futures and daily option trades, presented at the position held by each member (sections 4.4.2 and 4.4.4 of this Note) and the cash debit balances for settlement posted in "Current investments from transactions - Cash receivables for settlement" (Note 8), which includes the Company's collection right for the financing provided to the system for the cash differences of the failed instructions pending settlement in which the Company is involved. - 2.
+Financial assets at fair value with changes in the income statement: includes all positions in derivative instruments (options), equity instruments and fixed-income securities (BME Clearing Repo transactions) for which the Company acts as a central counterparty (CCP) and that are recognised under "Current investments from transactions" Financial instruments in CCP" (Note 8).
+The positions held in these financial assets are matched by equivalent positions in financial liabilities (sales of derivative instruments, equity securities and fixed-income securities) (sections 4.4.2 and 4.4.5 of this Note).